 This regulation applies also to short term programmes such as vocation qualifications such as accounting exams.

 In exceptional circumstances Warwick will allow you to enrol on the doctoral programme while you are in the final months of another Masters programme.
 The criteria is that all course work and examinations must have been finished and submitted by 1 October.
 If there is any work outstanding such as a dissertation to be submitted in late October or a re-sit to be undertaken on the Masters, you cannot start our programme until the following year.

-This is because the first six months of the PhD programme has a mandatory, assessed and intensive Research Training Programme that all students, full and part time, must attend.
+This is because the first seven months of the PhD programme have a mandatory, assessed and intensive Research Training Programme that all students must attend.
 Upgrade to PhD is dependent on successful completion of the research training and upgrade.
 If you cannot focus 100% on the research training and upgrade because of a delayed commitment to the Masters course, you should not start the PhD programme.